Table of Contents

 How to decide?

 When in doubt, run the numbers.
 Meet with a Certified Financial Planner to estimate the potential returns from investments or the cost to liquidate.
-Then, compare those anticipated returns with the interest that accumulates from holding your mortgage during retirement, paying the monthly minimum as you have for years or decades.
+Then, compare those anticipated returns with the interest that accumulates from holding your mortgage debt during retirement, paying the monthly minimum as you have for years or decades.
 If your investment returns are likely to outpace the money lost from the mortgage interest accumulation, it may be in your financial interest to use your financial nest egg to invest rather than pay off the balance of your mortgage, keeping in mind, of course, that there are no guarantees in investment.

 Don’t let Emotions Override Logic